mkinteh2012-glitch/PenguinKeyboard/README.md

 # PenguinKeyboard
-This is a 84 key keyboard built by @penguinmo extra features on this keyboard are none! there isn't any :)
+This is a 84 key keyboard built by @penguinmo
+Extra features on this keyboard are none! there isn't any :)
 I built this because i liked making a macropad and it's the samething as a keyboard!

 ## PICTURES